RafaelAparicio8/RafaelAparicio8/README.md

 Backend: Developed with Java, managing game logic and user authentication.
 Database: Utilizes MySQL for efficient storage and management of user and result data.
 Real-Time Updates: Match results are dynamically updated through an admin panel, reflecting in user rankings.
-🎯 Objective: This app was designed with a focus on scalability and user experience, offering a comprehensive solution from architecture to final implementation. <a href="https://youtu.be/Wm0rx-MBwZM">Watch the demo video!</a></p>
+🎯 Objective: This app was designed with a focus on scalability and user experience, offering a comprehensive solution from architecture to final implementation.. <a href="https://youtu.be/Wm0rx-MBwZM">Watch the demo video!</a></p>

 <!-- GitHub stats section -->
 <h2>My GitHub Stats</h2>